swiss-territorial-data-lab/proj-tpnl/interface_task-tpnl/README.md

 The _split_ key in the tiling section allows the script to divide the tiles into sub-tiles.

-Currently, the label are provided through a simple _shapefile_ contiaing the polygon of the labels.
+Currently, the label are provided through a simple _shapefile_ containing the polygon of the labels.

+## Ressources

+Two files are provided along the prepare script :

+* config.yaml example
+* logging.conf example

+The logging format file can be used as provided.
+The configuration _YAML_ has to be adapted in terms of input and output location and files.

 ## Training and Validation